ahacke/ado-workitems-to-github-issues/README.md

 -   [ ] add github workflow to trigger it from GitHub
 -   [ ] Check if users can automatically assigned somehow
     -   Define a mapping table of ADO users to GitHub?
--   [ ] Add log info output for different steps, so the user can follow what happened when and where
 -   [ ] add tests